vnikesh/Analyzing-Financial-Success-of-Movies-R-Prog/README.md

 The dataset is comprised of nineteen different attributes that describe various aspects of the movies.
 Overall, the dataset has over 600 entries that have no missing entries.
 The dataset has a variety of movies that range from the 1980s to present day.
 It has five genres that categorize the movies with the date and studio that released the movie.

-Plot 1 - Wishker Graph for movie with different movies.
+Plot 1 - Whisker Graph for movie with different movies.

 ![Whisker Graph](https://github.com/vnikesh/Financial-Success-of-Movies/blob/master/Images/Whisker_graph.png)